newmediaresearch/vidispine-adapter/CONTRIBUTING.md

 # How to contribute

-Thanks for wanting to contribute to the Vidispine python adapter.
+Thanks for wanting to contribute to the Python Vidispine adapter.
 This adapter is intended to be a 'thin' wrapper around the Vidispine API and includes no business logic.

 Important Paddle resources: